hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 - Mac: Magnet (Paid: https://apps.apple.com/us/app/magnet/id441258766?mt=12),
 Rectangle (Free: https://github.com/rxhanson/Rectangle),
 or Divvy (https://mizage.com/divvy/),
-There's a recent and relevant tweet about Mac window managers [here](https://twitter.com/chrisalbon/status/1273464926795784195?s=19).
+There is a recent and relevant tweet about Mac window managers [here](https://twitter.com/chrisalbon/status/1273464926795784195?s=19).
 - Linux: Your options are really only programmed tiling window managers, some desktop environments, e.g., KDE, have plugins you can use that are more beginner-friendly.

 ### For students

-The goal for students is to maximize the amount of screen space for things they would need access to:
+The goal for students is to maximise the amount of screen space for things they would need access to:

 1. Instructor video (e.g., Zoom meeting video)
 2. Workshop chat (e.g., Zoom group chat)